MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-on-target-machines-v3.md

 **`SessionVariables`** - **Session Variables**<br>
 Type: string.
 Optional.
 Use when ScriptType = FilePath.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set common session variables for both the scripts.
-Variable assignments should be valid PowerShell statements.
+Used to set up the session variables for the PowerShell scripts.
+A comma-separated list such as `$varx=valuex`, `$vary=valuey` Most commonly used for backward compatibility with earlier versions of the release service.
+It is recommended to use arguments instead of session variables.
 <!-- :::editable-content-end::: -->

 :::moniker-end